-“After such happiness [in my last relationship], I don’t know how to let go and be happy again,” says Anna, a Quips and Tips reader.
+“After such happiness [in my last relationship], I don’t know how to let go and be happy again,” says Anna on my article about dealing with the fear of being alone.
 “I don’t believe I can find anyone else who will want me and treat me the way he treated me again, I don’t want to.
 How do I get through this?”

 You forget about a breakup by telling yourself that your ex isn’t your last chance at a happy love relationship.

 Take a look at your part in the breakup

 Usually, love relationships don’t work out because of both partners’ actions, personalities, or beliefs.
 It’s not often one partner who causes the breakup.